-The UA System President's approval, upon the recommendation of the director, is required for any employee's request for a leave of absence without pay, unless such leave is requested in accordance with the provision for military leave, the Family and Medical Leave Act, or the Americans with Disabilities Act, in which case the director may approve the request.
+The UA System President's approval, upon the recommendation of the Executive Director, is required for any employee's request for a leave of absence without pay, unless such leave is requested in accordance with the provision for military leave, the Family and Medical Leave Act, or the Americans with Disabilities Act, in which case the Executive Director may approve the request.

-Requests for leave of absence without pay should be made to the employee's immediate supervisor and must be approved by the department head, Human Resources, and/or the Director.
+Requests for leave of absence without pay should be made to the employee's immediate supervisor and must be approved by the department head, Human Resources, and/or the Executive Director.